Building capacity with undergraduate students and faculty to teach and learn technical environmental data skills.

 Timeline

-August 1st: Students present their final projects to the ESIIL community (check out student projects from previous ESIIL Stars cohorts and from Earth Lab's EDSC).
+- August 1st: Students present their final projects to the ESIIL community

 Throughout the program there are peer and professional career development webinars and workshops on topics such as scientific communication, working in environmental data science, and building a professional online presence.
-All project educational materials are shared on Earth Lab’s open education portal and YouTube channel.
+All project educational materials are shared on Earth Lab’s open education portal.

 Students are awarded a $4,500 stipend for the program, and additional funding for travel and lodging for the in-person training in Boulder, Colorado.